slebedeva/rosalind/README.md

 # rosalind

-Simple functions to solve Rosalind problems
+Includes a number of simple functions to solve bioinformatics problems on [Rosalind](https://rosalind.info).